 These chocolate covered cherries are made with maraschino cherries, a creamy center and plenty of dark chocolate.
 A homemade version of the classic treat that’s impossible to resist!

-Chocolate covered cherries are one of my all time favorite candies, along with fudge and peppermint patties.
-These sweet treats make great holiday gifts, party favors, or a snack to satisfy any chocolate craving.
+Chocolate covered cherries are one of my all time favorite candies, along with rum balls, rocky road fudge and peppermint patties.
+These dessert recipes make great holiday gifts, party favors, or a snack to satisfy any chocolate craving.
+These cherries are also perfect for Valentine’s Day along with a homemade heart cake!

 My favorite candy store is See’s candy.
-And every time I go in there, I have to get chocolate covered cherries, they’re my all time favorite candy.
+And every time I go in there, I order chocolate covered cherries, they’re my all time favorite candy.
 This homemade version is actually easier to make than it looks, and they are SO delicious.
-Everyone will be so impressed that you made them yourself!

 - I use Ghirardelli Dark Melting Wafers to dip my cherries in.
 They melt beautifully, are really easy to work with, and create a shiny thin shell on the cherries.
 You can also use chocolate chips or another brand of candy melts, but you’ll likely have to add some shortening to thin the chocolate before you start dipping.

-- These cherries are best stored at room temperature after dipping so that the centers stay soft.
+- Store the cherries at room temperature after dipping so that the centers stay soft.
 The centers will never fully liquefy, but they’ll be rich, creamy and delicious regardless.

 I love to package these chocolate covered cherries in little gift boxes around the holidays to give to family, friends and teachers.
 No one can believe that we made them ourselves, and I have to say, I think the homemade version is SO much better than store bought.